What matters

 NeedUniversal Media ServerMedia Server Pro

-Best fitPower users and mixed Windows/Linux/macOS homes.Mac users who want quick local media sharing with minimal setup.
+Best fitMixed Windows/Linux/macOS homes that need a configurable server.Mac users who want quick local media sharing with minimal setup.

 PlatformWindows, Linux, macOS, Docker, and package-manager installs.macOS.

-Setup and configurationMore server configuration and advanced options.Super-simple Mac utility: choose folders and start streaming.
+Setup and configurationMore server configuration and options.Super-simple Mac utility: choose folders and start streaming.

-InterfaceWeb interface and richer server controls.Small native Mac window plus menu-bar controls.
+InterfaceWeb interface and more server controls.Small native Mac window plus menu-bar controls.

 Media handlingMetadata integrations, online media, and transcoding options.Folder-based serving for files your devices can play.